-A fencer who intentionally causes corps à corps to avoid being touch or who jostles his opponent is penalized according to Articles t.114, t.116, t.120.
+A fencer who intentionally causes corps à corps to avoid being touched or who jostles the opponent is penalized according to Articles t.114. t.116. t.120.

 The 'flèche ending systematically in a corps à corps' referred to in this article must not be confused with the 'flèche resulting in a shock which jostles the opponent' which is considered as an act of intentional brutality at all three weapons and is punished as such (cf. t.87, t.120).